theboss4834/PokeBotBad/wiki/FAQ.md

 **6. Why does it take a strange path through Viridian Forest?**

-  Many encounters in the forest actually can't give encounters, so it stays on these as much as possible.
+  Many tiles in the forest actually can't give encounters, so it stays on these as much as possible.
 Therefore, an average Forest will only have 0-1 encounters.

 **7. Why does the bot use the Center at full HP?**